Compare House Insurance

 Our guide explains everything you need to know to get the best policy at the lowest price.

-- Because of recent events, house insurance costs continue to rise, and homeowners in Christchurch and Wellington, in particular, are facing difficulties in getting appropriate insurance for their home.
+- Because of recent events, house insurance costs continue to rise, while homeowners in Christchurch and Wellington, in particular, are facing difficulties in getting appropriate insurance for their home given long-standing issues.

 - We have priced home-only insurance, and not included contents cover.
 We found even $25,000 of contents cover could increase some policies by 15% to 60%.
 Given house insurance's ongoing price rises, and how a number of New Zealanders are struggling to afford it (as reported in this Stuff article), our focus is on house-only.

 - We review policies from eight well-known insurers, and compare them side by side.
-Our House Insurance Quotes show the most attractive policies for example properties in major cities - Auckland, Hamilton, New Plymouth, Wellington, Lower Hutt, Nelson, Christchurch and Dunedin.
+Our House Insurance Quotes show the most attractive policies for example properties in major cities - Auckland, Hamilton, Tauranga, Wellington, Upper Hutt, Lower Hutt, Wellington, Lower Hutt, Nelson, Christchurch and Dunedin.

 - Significant savings can be found by following simple tips, including having an accurate sum-insured amount and an appropriate excess.